International Community Programs

 All seminars are conducted at Bunker Hill Community College, which is located in historic Charlestown not far from downtown Boston.
 Originally a Puritan city during the colonial era and founded in 1628, Charlestown is a nice neighborhood made up of middle-class, upper-middle class, housing projects and a large working class Irish-American demographic.
 Seminars in the morning are generally followed by lunch and afternoon excursions in the city.

 Students follow a prescribed, well-planned itinerary.
 Trained BHCC student tour guides lead the group on excursions.
 Each day generally starts at 9 a.m. and ends at 4 p.m. where students return to their host families to eat dinner, engage in family activities, and retire for the night.
 This living arrangement exposes them to the American way of life.
 NOTE: Each homestay experience is unique.
-Some families are more active than others and we cannot guarantee that each homestay experience have regularly planned evening activities.
+Some families are more active than others and we cannot guarantee each homestay experience has regularly planned evening activities.

 In summary, your group will experience Boston and U.S. culture through seminars and mixed BHCC classes, learning field trips, historic site visits, community service projects, and homestays.